As hurricane season begins, Puerto Rico's electrical grid is still not ready

 The Puerto Rico Electric Power Authority said Friday that 99 percent of its customers now have service.
 NBC News did see power crews working in Morovis.
 Workers said they believed that the electrical system was stronger now than before Maria — and they had been working diligently for months.

-Michael Byrne, the Federal Emergency Management Agency’s top official in Puerto Rico overseeing the response to Hurricane Maria, said the agency had just 46 full-time staff in Puerto Rico before that storm hit -- but that this year, there will be about 3,000 workers on the island.
+Michael Byrne, the Federal Emergency Management Agency’s top official in Puerto Rico overseeing the response to Hurricane Maria, said the agency had just 46 full-time staffers in Puerto Rico before that storm hit — but that this year, there will be about 3,000 workers on the island.

 “We're ready,” Byrne said.
 “We’re in a much better place than we were last year.”